virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 In this task you will learn what SVG sprites are and how to use them.

 ### Hints and Guidelines
-1. Use SVG sprites instead of icon fonts
+1. Use SVG sprites instead of icon fonts.
 2. Clean up the SVGs before using them.
 Remove unnecessary markup that was added by graphic programs.
 3. Create the SVG sprite by hand or use a tool like Icomoon: https://icomoon.io/app/#/select/image